THE DREAMER PROJECT

 The Dreamer Project is not a finished system.
 It is a method in progress, shaped by experiment.
 What unites it is a simple claim: if consciousness is fundamental, then it should not only change the way we see our lives, but our lives themselves.

-A Living Study
+A Living Exploration

 Tuning